Now Betaed by CECILE

 “Okay people, all of you into the vault and let’s move the cash.
 You should create a chain.
 I want you to place all the money on that trolley.”
 She indicated to a metal trolley standing innocently in a corner of the vault.

 The hostages lead by Tony started to pile the money onto the trolley.
 Once full, Tony took it upon himself to push the trolley out of the vault.

 The clown standing by the door on guard, let him pass by and herded him back inside the vault.
 He was about to close and lock the grills on the hostages when Tony noticed a heavily pregnant woman, probably in her seventh or later month of pregnancy, leaning against the wall.
 She looked pale.
 Tony gathered his courage again and spoke.

-“Sir we have a pregnant woman who doesn’t look good.
+“Sir, we have a pregnant woman who doesn’t look good.
 She needs some air.
 You can’t just trap her here with us!”

-“What?” said a baffled Tony
+“What?” said a baffled Tony.

 “You heard me,” said the clown irritably.
 “Get the woman out here.
 I’ll take her up to the hall for some air.
 I may be a criminal, but it doesn’t make me mean and cruel just because I can.”

 The woman slowly walked out and the clown locked the grills.
 She was lead to the lift, followed by the trolley of cash and the clown behind.
-Once the lift doors closed, the woman sight and said, “You know Buff, you really scared me up there.
+Once the lift doors closed, the woman sighed and said, “You know Buff, you really scared me up there.
 Even though I knew what were you planning to do, I never expected you would put so much drama into it.”

 Buffy laughed, “I know!
 I even surprised myself.
 But you were quite natural Tara.”